-- Change again into the R-Install directory and start R (by typing R in the console)
+- Start R in the R-Install directory (by typing R in the console)

 - Type

 source("install.R")

 in the R console

-- Type install()
+- Type

+install()

 This command installs all needed Bioconductor packages and all annotation and metadata packages.
+The needed

-The needed Bioconductor packages are specified in the file Rweb_packages, whereas the annotation packages are listed in the chips.txt file.
-As this function installs the required packages including all packages the required packages depend on it takes several minutes (or also hours, depending on the speed of the internet connection) to finish.
+Bioconductor packages are specified in the file Rweb\packages, whereas the annotation packages are listed in the chips.txt file.
+As this function installs a large number of different packages it takes several minutes (or also hours, depending on the speed of the internet connection).